Why Grass Fed Beef?

 How Does the Pork Come Packaged?

-The pork comes fresh frozen and wrapped in vacuum sealed packaging.
-Each piece is labeled with the cut and weight.
+The pork comes fresh frozen and labeled with the cut and weight.
 It will come packaged in a box, easy to load into your vehicle.

 Is this USDA Certified Organic Beef?